 Fashion

-Fashion as Manifesto: Uniforms Designed for an Imaginary Space Station
+Fashion as Manifesto: Uniforms Designed for Imaginary Space Station

-Using art as a manifesto of one’s feelings and ideas has always been common among artists and designers.
-Fashion designer Dilara Fındıkoğlu is no exception.
+Using art to manifest one’s feelings and ideas has always been common among artists and designers.
+Fashion designer Dilara Fındıkoğlu (commonly anglicized as Dilara Findikoglu) is no exception.
 For Odunpazarı Modern Museum, Fındıkoğlu designed a set of uniforms to manifest her empowering ideas.
-To execute these ideas, she dreamed of a “Turkish Space Station” and its workers.
-According to this dream, the workers in this station were going to wear uniforms that drew inspiration from the matriarchal culture of Anatolia, one of Fındıkoğlu’s main sources of inspiration.
+She dreamed of a “Turkish Space Station” and its crew to execute these ideas.
+The envisioned crew members were to wear uniforms that drew inspiration from the matriarchal culture of Anatolia, one of Dilara Findikoglu’s primary sources of inspiration.

 Odunpazarı Modern Museum, Turkey.